Black Athena: Reception

-The original response to Bernal by Near Eastern scholars, historians, classicists, biological anthropologists, linguists, egyptologists and archaeologists was overwhelmingly negative and critical.
+The original response to Bernal by Near Eastern scholars, historians, classicists, biological anthropologists, linguists, egyptologists and archaeologists was negative and critical.
 A 2013 article noted that Bernal's trilogy "has been an object of much ridicule and a little curiosity".

 As of 1999, over 100 negative reviews had been published about Black Athena, as well as several books refuting its assertions.
 According to Jacques Berlinerblau:

 By my rough estimate, negative scholarly reviews of Black Athena have outweighed positive or moderate ones by a margin of approximately seven to three.
 It might be inferred that this ratio testifies to the inherent implausibility of Bernal's hypotheses.
 After all, an ideologically disparate collection of academicians concur that Bernal's theories are simply untenable.
 Yet the existence of this scholarly consensus must be qualified by one telling fact.
 What is significant — note this — is that the majority of Bernal's defendants have emanated from the radical tier of the academic world.

-Ronald H. Fritze expands on Berlinerbau's statement, writing that:
+Ronald H. Fritze expands on Berlinerblau's statement, writing that:

 Actually, what seems even more significant, if one continues to believe in the existence of scholarly expertise and authority, is that most of Bernal's positive reviews were written by people who are not scholars of the classics, Egyptology, ancient Near Eastern history studies, archaeology or European intellectual history.
 As radicals they found Bernal's arguments to be politically congenial and they were not equipped or particularly interested in critically evaluating the evidence he presented.
 An observation of this nature raises the issues of authority, credentials and evidence – all aspects of the scholarly enterprise that Bernal seeks to ignore, minimize or reject.

 According to Christina Riggs, Black Athena was embraced by Afrocentrists and postcolonial studies even as archaeology, Egyptology and classical scholarship rejected much of Bernal's evidence and, implicitly or explicitly, his central thesis.

 There is no archaeological evidence that would clearly indicate a colonization which Bernal suggests.
 He himself says: "Here again, it should be made clear that, as with archaeological evidence, there are no smoking guns.
 There are no contemporary documents of the type 'X the Egyptian/Phoenician arrived at this place in Greece and established a city/kingdom (t)here', explicitly confirming the Ancient Model.
 Nor, for that matter, are there others denying it".
 Bernal also dedicates Black Athena to V. Gordon Childe and his book does fall into Childe's outdated paradigm of culture-historical archaeology.
 Michael Shanks criticized this outdated approach to archaeology stating: